 During your Bachelor Biomedical Engineering you will take courses to obtain knowledge.
 The theory is explained during lectures and practiced in guided self-study by means of assignments.
-You will apply the obtained knowledge in design-based learning projects where you work in a group on a case study.
+You will apply the obtained knowledge in challenge based learning (CBL) projects where you work in a group on a case study.
+More information about CBL.

 In the first year, courses and projects are taken together with students from the major Medical Sciences and Technology.
 In this year, you can easily switch between the two majors.

 During your second and third year, you focus on technological subjects like mechanics, transport physics and materials.
 These subjects are taught in a biomedical context.
 Next to the compulsory courses, you can follow electives in line with your own interests.
 In the last months of your bachelor's program you will work independently in one of the department’s research groups on your bachelor’s end project.
 This project is good practice for your internship and research project in your master's program.